October 5, 2022

 ANOTHER CHOICE

-After finishing my early breakfast, I immediately had a choice to make.
-The Camino split once again the outskirts of Soto de Luiña.
+After finishing my early breakfast, I had to make a choice.
+The Camino split once again at the outskirts of Soto de Luiña.
 I could either take the Ballota path or the mountain path on my way to Cadavedo.

-Meanwhile, the mountain route takes pilgrims up to 635 meters elevation (or 2,200 feet) and reveals sweeping ocean views reminiscent of the Camino’s first day of hiking between Irun and San Sebastián.
+Meanwhile, the mountain route takes pilgrims up to an elevation of 635 meters (or 2,200 feet), revealing sweeping ocean views reminiscent of the Camino’s first day of hiking between Irun and San Sebastián.
 However, this route can be dangerous in bad weather and is fairly unmaintained.
-It’s also has absolutely no services for 20 kilometers.
+It also has absolutely no services for 20 kilometers.

-I wasn’t sure if my body – namely my calves and achilles – was on board with a the challenge of the mountain route, but I rarely shy away from difficult things.
+I wasn’t sure if my body, namely my calves and achilles, was on board with the challenge of the mountain route, but I rarely shy away from difficult things.
 When the time came to choose, I was bold.
 I selected the mountain route.

 THE CARWASH

-As I turned left on the dirt trail leading uphill, the mountains and trees seemed to obscure the ambient light of the town below.
-Moreover, the morning was completely overcast and fog shrouded the countryside obscuring any sweeping vista of the sea that I might have had on a sunnier day.
+As I turned left onto the dirt trail leading uphill, the mountains and trees seemed to obscure the ambient light of the town below.
+The morning was completely overcast, and fog shrouded the countryside, obscuring any sweeping vista of the sea that I might have had on a sunnier day.

-The trail was seriously overgrown in places too.
-Yet not to the extent that I completely lost the well-worn dirt footpath.
-Thick foliage crisscrossed the narrow dirt trail in front of me up to four feet high in places, and it was soaking wet from morning condensation.
+The trail was seriously overgrown in places, too.
+Not to the extent that I completely lost the well-worn dirt footpath, but thick foliage crisscrossed the narrow dirt trail in front of me up to four feet high in places.
+It was soaking wet from morning condensation.
+And soon so was I.

-As I beat my way through the morass, my shoes, socks, shorts and bare legs were completely saturated with moisture and small dark seeds.
-I felt like I was going through an automatic carwash with wet ferns and tall grasses brushing up against me as I tried to make my way though the gauntlet.
+As I beat my way through the morass, my shoes, socks, shorts, and bare legs were completely saturated with moisture and small dark seeds.
+I felt like I was going through an automatic carwash with wet ferns and tall grasses brushing up against me as I tried to make my way through this gauntlet.

 Despite these uncomfortable conditions, the climb itself wasn’t nearly as physically difficult as I expected from all the hype.
 In fact, much of the morning was on a gentle grade with a few steep sections, and it just more like traditional hiking in the backcountry.

 For the next few hours, dense cloud cover continued to obscure the views.
-Though each time I turned to look behind me I could see the sun radiating and trying its best to break through.
+Each time I turned to look behind me, I could see the sun radiating and trying its best to break through, but with little success.

-In my desire for comfortable walking, I must have completely missed my turn, and now I found myself walking down toward a cluster of homes when I should be following the ridgeline.
+In my desire for comfortable walking, I must have completely missed my turn.
+I now found myself walking downhill toward a cluster of homes when I should have continued following the ridgeline uphill.

 After confirming on my GPS that I was indeed off my intended route, I did a combination of backtracking and cross-country navigation to rejoin the Camino as it continued to climb upward.

-Finally, around 10 a.m. the sun finally started to emerge, which burned off some of the cloud cover and changed the dynamics of my surroundings entirely.
-Off to my right, I caught the occasional glimpse of the ocean and the Ballota Path down in the low foothills that ran paralleled the coastline.
+Around 10 a.m., the sun finally began to emerge, burning off some of the cloud cover and altering the dynamics of my surroundings entirely.
+Off to my right, I caught the occasional glimpse of the ocean and the Ballota Path down in the low foothills that ran parallel to the coastline.

-And now I could also see the mountains off to my left poking upward from the clouds too.
-Atop these adjacent peaks sat a series of wind turbines slowly turneing while the valley below was still blanketed in clouds.
+And now I could also see the mountains off to my left poking upward from the clouds, too.
+Atop these adjacent peaks, a series of wind turbines slowly turned, while the valley below was still blanketed in clouds.
 Up until now, the morning fog had been so thick I’d had no idea what fantastic views I was missing.

 A FAMILIAR FACE

-Soon thereafter, the Camino merged onto a quiet paved road for about a kilometer before returning to trail to make the final push to the highest point on the mountain route.
-I was back to overgrown trail cut into the southern side of the ridge I was ascending.
+The Camino merged onto a quiet paved road for about a kilometer before returning to the trail to make the final push to the highest point on the mountain route.
+I was back on the overgrown trail cut into the southern side of the ridge I was ascending.
 But at least now the ‘car wash’ was dry and just tickled against my legs.

-I could see a that a dirt utility road that seemed to straddle the center of the ridgeline above me heading up and over a roller coaster of hills toward the highest summit.
+I spotted a dirt utility road that seemed to straddle the center of the ridgeline above me, heading up and over a roller coaster of hills toward the highest summit.

 I probably could have avoided all the last kilometer and a half of tall grass and unmaintained trail if I’d chosen to bushwhack up to the utility road.
 But hiking up and down each of those hills seemed more arduous than the moderately graded (but overgrown) Camino route I was taking.
 I’d trade a bit of extra foliage for a mellower grade, for sure.

-I eventually spotted a white building and a red and white radio tower sitting atop the climb’s highest peak.
-The Camino didn’t head up to that final summit though.
-Instead it crossed over utility road on the spine of the ridge and then detoured through a fence toward a trail on the opposite slope.
+My eyes landed on the white building and a red and white radio tower sitting atop the climb’s highest peak up ahead.
+The Camino didn’t head up to that final summit, though.
+Instead, it crossed over the utility road on the spine of the ridge and then detoured through a fence toward a trail on the opposite slope.

 I was as finally as high as I needed to climb for the day.
 I could head downhill toward Cadavedo now.

-As I passed through the rustic wire gate, the Camino treated me to clear views of the green hills and blue ocean below me.
-Small groups of cows grazed on the mountains, and I spotted two hikers sitting in the grass and taking a break just ahead.
+I passed through the rustic wire gate, where the Camino treated me to clear views of the green hills and blue ocean below me.
+Small groups of cows grazed on the mountains, and I spotted two hikers sitting in the grass and taking a break just ahead of me.

 As I closed in on their position, I realized I knew one of them!
 It was Joe – the pilgrim I walked with for most of yesterday.
-They guy beside him wearing in an olive green bucket hat was a Canadian named Sebastian who also stayed in the municipal albergue in town.
-So, without an ounce of hesitation, I stopped and joined them both on the hillside, eager to be taking my first real rest break of the day.
+The guy beside him was wearing an olive green bucket hat.
+Joe introduced the new pilgrim as Sebastian, a Canadian who also stayed in the municipal albergue in town.
+So, without an ounce of hesitation, I stopped and joined them both on the hillside, eager to take my first real rest break of the day.

 A TRIO OF PILGRIMS

-As we sat around chatting, I broke out some food for a midmorning snack break and soaked in the views from the mountain route.
+As we sat around chatting, I broke out some food for my midmorning snack break and soaked in the views from the mountain route.

 From this vantage point, I couldn’t imagine why anyone would choose the lower route and miss out on these epic views.
-Yet the three of us were all alone up here, so seems as if all the other pilgrims chose the Ballota Path at the trail junction this morning.
+Yet the three of us were all alone up here.
+It seems that all the other pilgrims chose the Ballota Path at the trail junction this morning.
 Their loss!

 I looked down and noticed that Joe swapped his hiking sandals out for boots today, which was probably a wise choice for this mountain terrain.
 I’m not sure if the boots kept his feet any drier than mine on the way up here (my socks were soaking wet inside my trail runners), but they had to be better than his open-toed sandals, for sure.

-A chill was starting in after 15 minutes of sitting still.
+A chill started to set in after 15 minutes of sitting still.
 The sun was out, but the light wind on my sweaty shirt was making it feel cold up there on the exposed hill.
 So the three of us decided it was time to get going again and begin the gradual descent.

 The route down to Cadavedo seemed to sidewind the mountains, and was equal parts uneven ground and mud, which slowed our progress.
 And then, for a bit of time, the narrow dirt trench we were walking in paralleled a tall stone wall before eventually giving way to an old, poorly maintained forest road.

-As the terrain leveled out, the Camino tossed us back onto paved road again, Sebastian stopped to remove his wet shoes and socks and exchange them for his hiking sandals.
+As the terrain leveled out, the Camino tossed us back onto paved road again.
+Sebastian stopped to remove his wet shoes and socks and exchanged them for his hiking sandals.

-In hindsight, his gear change was probably a bit premature.
-Even though we continued to follow the Camino markers, we somehow missed the re-route/current path into Cadavedo, and we ended up on an original route instead.
+In hindsight, his gear change was probably premature.
+Even though we continued to follow the Camino markers, we somehow missed the new re-route into Cadavedo, and we ended up on the original path instead.

 Nonetheless, we were really looking forward to finally reaching Cadavedo.
-All of us were thirsty from the lack of water this past 20 kilometers, and Joe was even more obsessed than me about getting another cup of coffee.
+All of us were thirsty from the lack of water for the past 20 kilometers, and Joe was even more obsessed than I was about getting another cup of coffee.

 DO WE BACKTRACK?

 So we had to make a choice.
 We could backtrack on the actual/new Camino about a kilometer or more to Cadavedo.
-Or we could just follow it forward for another three of four kilometers to the next town of Querúas, which was also supported to have one cafe/bar.
+Or we could follow it forward for another three or four kilometers to the next town of Querúas, which was also supposed to have a bar.

-Given the fact that the Querúas was where Joe and Sebastian had their albergue reservations for the night, it didn’t take much convincing to get us all to just push on.
+Given that the Querúas was where Joe and Sebastian had their albergue reservations for the night, it didn’t take much convincing to get us all to push on.

-This might have been a mistake though.
+This was probably a foolish choice, though.
 We were all so parched.
 And it was so much hotter down here at the lower elevation with no shade to shield us from the midday sun.

-By the time we got to Querúas, Joe was so elated to arrive that he announced our first round of Coca Cola was on him.
-And for the next 45 minutes, the three of us soaked up the cool, protective shade on the restaurant’s patio gulping down our cold drinks and enjoying each other’s company.
+By the time we arrived in Querúas, Joe was so elated to be there that he announced our first round of Coca-Cola was on him.
+And for the next 45 minutes, the three of us soaked up the cool, protective shade on the restaurant’s patio, while gulping down our cold drinks and enjoying each other’s company.

-Eventually we had to part ways though.
+Eventually, we had to part ways, though.
 I had my own reservation in a town another 3.4 kilometers up the Camino, and they were staying here in Querúas for the night.
-It was bittersweet, but I shared where I was planning to stop tomorrow in hopes I might see them again.
+It was bittersweet, but I shared which town I was planning to stop in tomorrow in hopes I might see them again.

 And then it was time to bid them Buen Camino, as I set off toward Canelo, where I would stay the night without them.